 But in reality, becoming a runner feels a lot more complicated, and a lot sweatier.
 So if you’re a beginner runner, how can you get started, what do you need to know, and what mistakes do you absolutely need to avoid?
-Heed this advice from running coach John Honerkamp.
+Try these running tips for beginners from coach John Honerkamp.

 What’s the most important piece of advice to new runners?

 Don’t do too much too soon.
 If your New Year’s Resolution is to train for a 5K, that’s great!
 But don’t feel like you have to go out and start running every single day now.
 You don’t have to, nor should you.

 What’s the number one running gear beginner runners need on Day 1?

 Good running shoes.
 And you might need to try a bunch of different ones before you find your perfect fit.